yaricom/goNEAT/README.md

 The best individual (i.e. the one with the highest fitness value) of every generation is tested for its ability to balance the system for a longer time period.
-If a potential solution passes this test by keeping the system balanced for 100’000 time steps, the so called generalization score(GS) of this particular individual is calculated.
+If a potential solution passes this test by keeping the system balanced for 100’000 time steps, the so-called generalization score(GS) of this particular individual is calculated.
 This score measures the potential of a controller to balance the system starting from different initial conditions.
 It's calculated with a series of experiments, running over 1000 time steps, starting from 625 different initial conditions.